omerkaplan/project/content/pages/product-talk.md

 | a person who would like to practice product interview questions and get feedback | **not right now**.
 I used to enjoy solving interview questions but it quickly clogged up my one-on-one meeting time.
 Read more about my product management solitaire method. |
 | a member of a sales team wanting to tell me about a product or a service that will be great for my current workplace | **no**.
 That's not a good avenue for sales, sorry.           |

-some text goes here and a link to the bottom (anchor)

 ## what would we talk about?

 I like to keep the meetings fluid and conversational.
 We have roughly and hour and I make sure my full attention is dedicated to the meeting so I like to let it flow!
 No preparation in advance is necessary, just show up!